← Blog

 You’re writing an essay, and you get to the second paragraph where you’re not sure if the tone should be formal or conversational.
 In Google Docs, you’d either commit to one or copy-paste the paragraph somewhere else and try both.
 In Quillium, you branch the paragraph.
 Both versions live in the document, side by side, and you can switch between them, compare them, or keep writing from either one.

-It’s version control for prose, the same concept that programmers have used for decades (Git, branches, forks), applied to the kind of writing where revision is the work.
+It’s version control for prose—the same concept programmers have used for decades (Git, branches, forks), applied to the kind of writing where revision is the work.

-No text is generated for you.
-No sentences are autocompleted.
-No grammar is “corrected” without your thought.
+No text is generated for you, no sentences are autocompleted, and no grammar is “corrected” without your input.
 You write every word yourself.

 Then why did people mention AI?